cthoyt/language/02_terms.md

 g(dbsnp:rs113993960)
 ```

-The fact that these two BEL terms are not the same is different from identifier
+The equivalence between these two BEL terms is different than simple
-equivalence, so it can be encoded with the `equivalentTo` / `eq` relationship
+identifier equivalence, so it can be encoded with the
-like:
+`equivalentTo` / `eq` relationship like:

 ```bel
 g(dbsnp:rs113993960) eq g(hgnc:1884 !
 CFTR, var("c.1521_1523delCTT"))